 Title: “Capturing Character and Doing Dialogue: A Workshop for Prose Writers” with Brooke Dunnell

 Venue: Peter Cowan Writers Centre, Edith Cowan House, Building 20, ECU Joondalup Campus, 270 Joondalup Drive, Joondalup.

-Call (08) 9301 2282 or email email@example.com for further inquires.
+Call (08) 9301 2282 or email email@example.com for further inquiries.

 Directions to the Centre: From Lakeside Drive to Deakin Road, enter Car Park 14.
 There is a visitors parking area, near the Gymnasium and Child Care Centre.
 Parking is free over weekends.
-Please click the ECU map.